 - The frosting is soft and fluffy right after spreading onto the cake, but if you like it firmer, just chill the cake for a couple of hours before serving.

-Can you use frozen cranberries for the frosting?
+can you use frozen cranberries for the frosting?

 - Yes, that’s fine.
 But don’t ask if you can use dried cranberries, you can’t 😉

-How to store this chocolate layer cake
+how to store chocolate cake with cranberry buttercream

 - This cake can stay at room temperature for a day or two, but I prefer it chilled so the frosting isn’t too soft.

-Can this cake be made ahead?
+can this cranberry cake be made ahead?

 - Yes, you can bake the cake layers, let them cool, and wrap in plastic to keep in the refrigerator for up to two days ahead.